empathyco/x/packages/x-components/contributing/design-system.md

 If the button border color is always the same as the background, then it refers to id by default.
 This still allow to configure a different border color if is necessary, just overriding the value of that token.

+## Design System Files Structure

+### `src/styles`

+All the tokens and styles of the Design System are located in the `src/styles` directory.

+### `src/styles/base`

+Inside this directory are the base tokens shared by the all the components.
+The name of a file tokens have this shape: `name.tokens.scss`.
+The `.tokens.` suffix is mandatory.

+### `src/styles/components`

+Inside this directory are a folder for each component of the Design System (do not confuse with Vue components).
+Inside each component folder there are all the CSS files and tokens files for that component.

+The name of the tokens files have this shape: `name.tokens.scss` where `name` is the name of the component variant.
+The `.tokens.` suffix is mandatory.

+The default css and tokens of a component must be named as `default.scss` and `default.tokens.scss`.